 One such technique is called traffic shaping.
 The flow of certain packets is delayed in favour of others, affecting download and upload speed.
 This can be done as a blanket, or through intelligent burst shaping.
 Burst shaping increases torrent speeds for a short period, before gradually returning to a lesser speed.
 Thus, extended downloads such as movies, games, and streaming are slower, while web pages still load quickly.

 The need for shaping comes from the limited bandwidth resources of an ISP.
 It lets the service provider guarantee performance to other users by reducing the effect of heavy users.
 Often, P2P is main target for this, and it’s easy to see why.
 Torrent downloads use large amounts of bandwidth and therefore cost a lot of money to sustain.
 In addition, companies are under a lot of legal pressure from copyright holders.
 By throttling, they can assure the parties that they’re doing their bit to limit the impact of pirates.

 Unfortunately, it’s difficult to differentiate between legal P2P downloads and illegal ones.
 This means that regular users can be throttled due to blanket policies.
-You can check if your torrents are being throttled by running the Glasnost test.
+You can check if your torrents are being throttled by running the Glasnost test (no longer developed).
 The eight-minute download will detect bandwidth throttling in the upload and download streams separately.